jdecaron/c19coalition/_posts/2020-09-03-c19-coalition-volunteer-highlight-christina-timms.md

 When you think about our mission, what motivates you to continue volunteering?

 Because it’s not over yet, and it’s not going to be.
-When something happens, everyone is excited about it at first, but that doesn’t mean there won’t be problems even after the virus subsides.
+This has proven to go on a lot longer than most of us realized, so our mission is to be sustainable and actionable so we can continue long after the cases have decreased.
 This virus has shown us that there are many systems that need to be fixed.
 That is what keeps me motivated.

 How do you see this pandemic playing out?

 It’s hard to say and I have no idea what is going to happen.
 There are vaccines being tested, so we are underway in that aspect, but who knows how and when that will help people all over the world.
 So, we need to continue to tackle this pandemic.
 Let us tackle what we can and keep finding ways to solve the problems that came with the pandemic as well as the problems amplified by it.
-We need victories, we need to do our part to ensure the safety of as many people as we can.
+We need to do our part to ensure the safety of as many people as we can.
 They matter.
 Then, we can keep moving forward.

 To learn more about Christina Timms’ story, connect with her on [LinkedIn](https://www.linkedin.com/in/timmschristina/)!